newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/hvac-insurance-surety-bond.md

 > **Once completed, you will have:**
 >
-> * Certificate of Insurance and Surety Bond
+> * A Certificate of Insurance and Surety Bond